Wednesday, April 11, 2018 / by Robyn Burley

 Buying a house can be a stressful and uncertain process.
 There is so much to consider when buying a home, especially when it's your first-time.
 Besides what you can afford in a mortgage, property taxes and utility costs, do you understand all of the costs you might incur when buying real estate?

-Our Flux Realty Sales Team Leader, Matt Fierling, and his Showing Partner, Colin Bass, discuss 7 UNEXPECTED COSTS WHEN BUYING A HOME to prepare you for this big change!
+Our team of real estate experts have come up with 7 UNEXPECTED COSTS WHEN BUYING A HOME to prepare you for this big change!

 1. HOME INSPECTION